cireneirbo/the-red-rectangle-press/README.md

 ### Hackathon Category
 * Accessibility Advocates: Use Deepgram to improve user accessibility.
 Think about user input, accessing media or live events, and improving understanding.

+## Issues
+* Longer videos (more than 1 minute) are not downloading properly.
+Seems to be a timeout of sorts.
+* Need to add an input option for the links
+* Need to create a user friendly command line interface while the program runs its course.